-Looking for the best beaches in Rome?
-I don't blame you: Although you always can cool off at a swimming pool in Rome, there's nothing like dipping your toes into the Mediterranean on a sweltering summer day.
+Looking for the best beaches near Rome?
+I don’t blame you: Although you always can cool off at a swimming pool in Rome, there’s nothing like dipping your toes into the Mediterranean on a sweltering summer day.

 Here’s a roundup of 5 of my favorite Rome beaches, located as little as 45 minutes away.

 One tip: When heading to the beach near Rome, remember that most Italian beaches aren’t public.
 In other words, most swaths of beach are serviced by private establishments, so you’ll have to rent a cabana to claim your spot on the sand.
 This generally costs about €10 to €15 per day.
 The good news?
 You’ll definitely appreciate the shade—and the ability to order food and drinks from the servers who pass through.